Forces of the Abyss - Tactica Demonica

 Hellhounds

-Troops are a bit questionable – as an Aux unit they won’t unlock and you lose most of their melee punch.
+Troops are a bit questionable.
+As an Auxiliary unit they won’t unlock, and you lose half of their melee punch.
 They might still work as a flanking threat but otherwise, it might be better to take the more maneuverable Gargoyles.

 Imps